Climber Activity Badge

-- Demonstrate how to care for the equipment used and explain what you should look out for when equipment is nearing the end of its life.
+- Explain how to care for the equipment you used.
+Also, explain what you should look out for when equipment is nearing the end of its life.

-The activity rules in chapter nine of Policy, Organisation and Rules and the Adventurous Activity Permit Scheme apply when you’re attempting this badge.
+!
+Leaders will need to make sure the activity rules in chapter nine of Policy, Orgainsation and Rules and the Adventurous Activity Permit Scheme are being followed.